 Answer: As a general rule, less upper division classes are offered during the summer, but most of the business core classes are offered.
 See the summer schedule for specific class offerings.

 Answer: Economics is the only business degree offered completely online.
-However, several degrees are offered through a combination of online classes and Regional Campuses and Distance Education.
-Visit the RCDE website to see the combinations of distance and online classes.
+However, several degrees are offered through a combination of online classes and Regional Campuses.
+Visit the RC website to see the combinations of distance and online classes.

 Answer: All business majors require STAT 2300 OR 2000 with a C grade or higher in order to be admitted to the Huntsman School of Business.
 MATH 1100 is also required for accounting, economics, and finance majors.

 Answer: For information about the Math Placement Test, please see math department website.